 Added to all of the foregoing are the provisions and initiatives aimed to obtain and use information on assets and income abroad, in an international context which is increasingly aggressive towards countries that do not provide information.
 They include the Council Directive of February 15, 2011, on mutual assistance between the Member States in the field of direct taxation, the new tax treaties, the amendment of existing tax treaties with revised information exchange clauses, the negotiation of a new protocol with Switzerland, and the announcement of the creation of a new National Office for International Taxation to fight against international tax fraud.

-3.3 Change to the modules under the simplified VAT method for 2012 and possibility of waiving that method
+3. LEGISLATION 3.1 Anti-fraud law 3.2 Law on write-down and sale of real estate assets of the financial sector 3.3 Change to the modules under the simplified VAT method for 2012 and possibility of waiving that method

-4.1 Special Tax Return: Second report by the Directorate-General of Taxes
+4. OTHER NEWS 4.1 Special Tax Return: Second report by the Directorate-General of Taxes